Measuring chiral gravitational waves in Chern-Simons gravity with CMB bispectra: Enhancement of parity-odd non-Gaussianities in Chern-Simons gravity

+Now, since the parameter $\xi$ controls the time dependence of the Chern-Simons mass, if we assume that this mass is almost constant in time during inflation, then $|\xi|$ must be not larger than 1.
+As a consequence, we get the theoretical constraint

-From this last equation we see that the time dependence of the Chern-Simons mass $M_{CS}$ is directly related to the parameter $\Pi$, i.e. to the higher order derivatives of the coupling function $f(\phi)$.
-Thus, since now we do not have any strong constraint on the time variation of $M_{CS}$, we can treat $\Pi$ as a free parameter and use the observations to constrain how much the Chern-Simons mass could have increased in time during inflation.
+On the contrary, if we do not have any strong constraint on the time variation of $M_{CS}$, we can treat $\xi$ (and hence $\Pi$) as a free parameter and use the observations to constrain how much the Chern-Simons mass could have increased in time during inflation.
 Since $\Pi$ is a coefficient appearing in the explicit expression of $\Braket{ \gamma \gamma \zeta }$ bispectrum, eq.~\eqref{eq:hhzeta}, this makes the latter observable a good candidate for testing Chern-Simons gravity admitting a Chern-Simons mass which is growing during inflationary epoch.